-We aim to develop creative thinkers and confident designer-makers.
-Our teaching engages students in practical projects that require them to problem solve.
+In Design Technology we aim to develop creative thinkers and confident creators.
+Our teaching engages pupils in practical projects that require problem solving and imagination.

 We look to future technology and trends for inspiration when delivering projects and maintain links with industry to stay up-to-date.